waldronmatt/lit-override/README.md

 - Override styles: Supports css child selectors and flexible overriding (improvement over `:part` and css variables)
 - Override markup: Supports generic and named slots
-- Override flexibility: Override styles from host component/app or slot them from the light DOM (closer to a native web component approach)
+- Flexibility: Override styles from host component/app or slot them from the light DOM (closer to a native web component approach)
 - No race conditions: Apply overrides to child components/apps reliably
-- Lazy-loading support: Overriding with dynamically loaded/lazy-loaded components will work
+- Lazy-loading: Support for overriding on dynamically loaded/lazy-loaded components
-- Leverage one base component and create infinite combinations: No need to modify existing components directly or create new ones.
+- Leverage one base component and create infinite combinations: No need to modify existing components directly or create new ones

 ## Background